Sperm bank: Collection

-The contract may also describe the types of treatment for which the donated sperm may be used, such as artificial insemination and IVF, and whether the donor's sperm may be used in surrogacy arrangements.
-It may also stipulate whether the sperm may be used for research or training purposes.
-In certain cases, a sperm donor may specify the maximum number of offspring or families which may be produced from the donor's sperm.
-'Family' may be defined as a couple who may each bear children from the same donor.
-The contract may also require consent if the donor's samples are to be exported.
-In the United Kingdom, for example, the maximum number of families for which a donor is permitted to bear children is ten, but a sperm bank or fertility center in the UK may export sperm to other fertility centers so that this may be used to produce more pregnancies abroad.
-Where this happens, consent must be provided by the donor.
-Faced with a growing demand for donor sperm, sperm banks may try to maximize the use of a donor whilst still reducing the risk of consanguinity.
-In legislations with a national register of sperm donors or a national regulatory body, a sperm donor may be required to fill in a separate form of consent which will be registered with the regulatory authority.
-In the United Kingdom this body is the HFEA.

-A sperm donor generally produces and collects sperm at a sperm bank or clinic by masturbation in a private room or cabin, known as a 'men's production room' (UK), 'donor cabin' (DK) or a masturbatorium (US).
+A sperm donor generally produces and collects sperm at a sperm bank or clinic by masturbation in a private room or cabin, known as a 'men's production room' (UK), 'donor cabin' (DK), or a masturbatorium (US).
 Many of these facilities contain pornography such as videos/DVD, magazines, and/or photographs which may assist the donor in becoming aroused in order to facilitate production of the ejaculate, also known as the "semen sample" but the increasing usage of porn in the U.S. has dulled many men to its effects.
-Often, using any type of personal lubricant, saliva, oil or anything else to lubricate and stimulate the genitals is prohibited as it can contaminate the semen sample and have negative impacts on the quality and health of sperm.
+Often, using any lubricant, saliva, oil, or anything else to lubricate and stimulate the genitals is prohibited, as it can contaminate the semen sample and have negative impacts on the quality and health of sperm.
 In some circumstances, it may also be possible for semen from donors to be collected during sexual intercourse with the use of a collection condom which results in higher sperm counts.